JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 Selecting the "Show data in table..." option in the "DAQ Command" menu will insert a cell immediately below the currently selected cell displaying a widget in which you can select which data set to display.
+The command equivalent is `showDataTable()`.

 #### Plotting data